 Dr. Turry is recognized nationally and internationally as a leader in music therapy clinical technique.
 He has taught and presented his work throughout Asia and Europe.
 He was a visiting lecturer at the Nordoff-Robbins Centre in London, and a visiting professor at Lesley University in Boston, Saint-Mary-of-the-Woods College in Indiana, the University of Lisbon in Portugal and Senzoku College, Japan.
 He led the development of Nordoff-Robbins supervision programs in Japan, the Nordoff-Robbins clinical program in Korea, and has led workshops on clinical improvisation in Denmark, Greece, Poland, Ireland and Italy.
 He was also a keynote speaker at the 8th World Congress of Music Therapy in Hamburg in 1996, and the 13th World Congress in Seoul, Korea in 2011.
 He provides supervision to music therapists throughout the world including Greece, Hong-Kong, Singapore, and Beijing.

-Dr. Turry is on the editorial board of several leading music therapy journals including the Journal of Music Therapy published by the American Music Therapy association, Music Therapy Perspectives, also published by the American Music Therapy association, and the Nordic Journal of Music Therapy.
+Dr. Turry is on the editorial board of several leading music therapy journals including Music and Medicine, published by the International Association for Music & Medicine (IAMM), and Music Therapy Perspectives, published by the American Music Therapy association.
+He is a reviewer for Voices, A World Forum of Music Therapy.